Marjina executes her daring plan.

 Previous Story: Ali Baba And 40 Thieves 16

-Rosh laughed at Josh's impatience and impertinence, and then continued his retelling of the Arabian Nights tale.
+Rosh laughed at Josh's impatience and impertinence, and continued his tale.

 "Marjina knew it was time to go back into the kitchen now," he said.